Marine Mammals and Predators in Costa Rica

 Weather and research needs can lead to changes in the daily schedule.
 We appreciate your cooperation and understanding.

 Lunch is eaten on the boat or in the field.
-You may help us carry light equipment to the boat and load it on.
+You may help carry light equipment to the boat and load it on.
 Photo-identification sessions will take approximately two hours, though groups will be on the boat for up to five hours.
-Everyone on the boat will have a specific task, such as handling video and photo equipment, recording instrument readings, such as GPS coordinates or keeping track of dolphins’ babies, specifically those of identified resident females.
+Everyone on the boat will have a specific task, including handling video and photo equipment, recording instrument readings (such as GPS coordinates), or keeping track of dolphins’ babies—specifically those of identified resident females.
 Always ask if you need to switch tasks or rest.

-Once we are back to the camp, we check equipment and store audios, footage and photos collected during the surveys.
+Back at camp, the team will check equipment and store audio, footage, and photos collected during the surveys.
 There will be free time to rest and get out of the sun in the afternoon, followed by data entry and photo ID matching in the evening.
 The team will eat dinner together, where a discussion on the day’s results and events and the impact on the current research-conservation project is encouraged.

 You’re most likely to encounter the target whale and dolphin populations during the following times: